KamranAzeem/learn-kubernetes/kubeadm/kubeadm-fedora-flannel.md

 > Kube-apiserver: the componentstatus API is deprecated.
 This API provided status of etcd, kube-scheduler, and kube-controller-manager components, but only worked when those components were local to the API server, and when kube-scheduler and kube-controller-manager exposed unsecured health endpoints.
 Instead of this API, etcd health is included in the kube-apiserver health check and kube-scheduler/kube-controller-manager health checks can be made directly against those components' health endpoints. (#93570, @liggitt) [SIG API Machinery, Apps and Cluster Lifecycle]

-### Remove taints on master:
+### Optional - Remove taints on master:
 Now, remove the taints on the master so that you can schedule pods on it.
-If you want to keep it a dedicated master node, and plan to add worker nodes, then you can skip this step.
+If you want to keep it a dedicated master node, and plan to run your applications only on worker nodes (added later), then you can skip this step.

 ```
 kubectl taint nodes --all node-role.kubernetes.io/master-